 Damages in personal injury claims typically include:

 An average plaintiff will have difficulty proving his or her damages and securing compensation without a Boston motorcycle accident attorney’s help.
-Additionally, a lawyer can help limit the effects a plaintiff’s negligence may have in the claim.
+Additionally, a lawyer can help limit the effects a plaintiff’s negligence may have on the claim.

 Motorcycles are nowhere near as crashworthy as most enclosed passenger vehicles like cars, trucks, and SUVs, so a motorcyclist faces significant injuries in an accident.
 Some of the most common injuries include broken bones, traumatic brain injuries, spinal cord injuries, internal organ damage, deep cuts, burns, and more.
 Since motorcycle accidents commonly result in disfiguring wounds and permanently disabling injuries, many motorcycle accident claims will likely meet the state’s requirements for filing personal injury lawsuits.